vele616/monorepo/packages/jobboard/website/content/jobs/general-manager-pressable-pressable-gbQUk.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/pressable"
-summary: "Pressable intends to hire a new general manager.
+summary: "Pressable intends to hire a new General Manager.
 If you have 10+ years of progressive leadership experience building and managing a B2B SaaS product, consider applying."
 summaryBackup: "Excited about #marketing, #wordpress, #sales?
 Check out this job post!"
-featured: 20
+featured: 15
 ---

 ## About the Company